moeriki/memoized-keyv/README.md

 memoized(1, 2); // cached as { '1+2': 3 }
 ```

+**Note** that `memoized-keyv` uses flood protection internally based on the result of this resolver.
+This means you can make as many requests as you want simultaneously while being sure you won't flood your async resource.

 ### TTL

 Set `ttl` to a `number` for a static TTL value.